-'The Farm' site boundary vary in composition and age but ant building material.
-Walls form the southern, eastern and formal garden and there are other small and similar sections at and is not a qualifying habitat for Natura 2000 sites eveloped along the western boundary of the formal garden at evelopment site between the garden and treeline along the e and non-native species including Bramble which is dominant n Fuchsia Fuchsia magellanica, Bay Laurus Nobilis, Monbretia Bamboo and Pampas grass.
+A linear band of scrub has developed along the western boundary of the formal garden at the Phase 2 'The Farm' development site between the garden and treeline along the approach road.

+It supports a mixture of native and non-native species including Bramble which is dominant and non-native species such Fuchsia Fuchsia magellanica, Bay Laurus Nobilis, Monbretia Crocosmia x crocosmiiflora, Bamboo and Pampas grass.
 Willow is occasional.
-Elsewhere ckets of scrub which generally occur in a mosaic with other also be affected adjacent to the treeline along the western des some potential feeding and nesting habitat.
+Elsewhere within the site there are pockets of scrub which generally occur in a mosaic with other habitats.
+A small area will also be affected adjacent to the treeline along the western boundary.
+This habitat provides some potential feeding and nesting habitat.